1. Objective of the 4-Port Feed- Network with switchable Polarization

 9. Company Profile

-ESA microwave service GmbH is a small to medium size enterprise, that develops and produces Passive Microwave Components and Microwave Systems used in earth station antennas for different applications (Satellite Communication, Microwave Links, Deep Space Missions, Radio Astronomy).
+ESA microwave solutions GmbH is a small to medium size enterprise, that develops and produces Passive Microwave Components and Microwave Systems used in earth station antennas for different applications (Satellite Communication, Microwave Links, Deep Space Missions, Radio Astronomy).

 We also offer our customers a comprehensive, highly rated and competitive package of services for all stages of the project .